voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/language.md

 First things first: You *need* to be able to define and use flat data containers/aggregates/compounds, commonly called structs, and the ability to tightly pack them in memory (e.g.: as arrays).

-Without them, you'll have to manually read/write data from raw buffers of bytes, which is both a colossal pain in the behind and a *massive* source of bugs.
+Without them, you'll have to manually read/write data from raw buffers of bytes/ints, which is both a colossal pain in the behind and a *massive* source of bugs.

 {% info_notice(summary="**Memcopy is (not) your friend.**") %}